Image

 Aggravating factors (weapons, repeat offenses, or hate-related motives) can elevate a felony’s class—increasing penalties.
 However, a skilled Stone County, MO criminal defense lawyer can often negotiate charge reductions, diversion programs, or case dismissals.

-Understanding Misdemeanor Charges in Stone County, MO
+Misdemeanor Classifications and Penalties in Stone County, MO

 Stone County, MO Criminal Defense Lawyers | Local Stone County Legal Experts